Solamatics/delight__grocery/README.md

 # delight__grocery
-An online for grocery sales
+An online for purchase and sales of grocery sales